mtp1032/WoWThreads/WoWThreads-complete.md

 In the example above, cleu_h is the thread responsible for the initial processing of the event info.

 ## Function Return Values:
 All WoWThread public functions return two parameters the second of which is the result parameter.
 If the first parameter is nil, then the function has failed.
-In this case, the information about the cause of its failure is contained  in the second return parameter, conventionally called the "result.""
+In this case, the information about the cause of its failure is contained  in the second return parameter, conventionally called the "result."

 #### Usage

+The result return parameter is a two member table:
 ```
-    -- The result return parameter is a two member table:
     result =
         { errorMsg, -- (string) describes the cause of the failure
           stackTrace -- (string) a stack trace indicating where the error occurred.
         }

+    local thread_h, result = thread:sendSignal()
+    if not thread_h then
+        print( result[1], result[2])
+    end
 ```

+## The WoWThreads API Services

+This section presents a formal description of each thread service offered by the WoWThreads library.

 #### Signature:
 thread_h, result = thread:create( addonName, yieldTicks, addonName, func,... )